Simponic/aggietime-cli/README.md

 UPDATE: (no) Thanks to the SAML update to AggieTime, we require selenium for auth.
 The SystemD service will not work.
-Instead, I suggest starting a script to watch `aggietimed` and restart if it fails, as in `watch_aggietimed.sh` with your window manager / desktop environment.
+Instead, I suggest starting a script to watch `aggietimed` with your window manager / desktop environment, restarting if it fails, as in `watch_aggietimed.sh`.

 If at some point CAS does come back, checkout the `cas-auth` branch.